Decorah High School

 Decorah High School is a public high school located in Decorah, Iowa.
 The school colors are red and royal blue, and the mascot is the Vikings.
 It is a part of the Decorah Community School District.

 In addition to Decorah, the census-designated place of Burr Oak is in the district boundary, and therefore the high school's attendance area.
 Other unincorporated areas in the district include Bluffton, Freeport, Hesper, Highlandville, Locust, and Nordness.

 This map shows the incorporated and unincorporated areas in Winneshiek County, Iowa, highlighting Decorah in red.

 History

 In 2001 the North Winneshiek Community School District ended its high school program.
 That year it entered into an agreement with Decorah CSD to allow students from its boundary to attend Decorah High.
 Effective July 1, 2018 the North Winneshiek district consolidated into the Decorah district.

+In September 2025, Decorah High School partnered with Luther College (Iowa) to award students with preferred admission and scholarship opportunities.
+To be awarded preferred admission and an associated $500 award, students must have a minimum unweighted GPA of 3.25 and complete Algebra II by the end of their junior year.

 Athletics

 Decorah is a founding member of the Northeast Iowa Conference, and participates in the following sports: